BaileyLuu/CoffeeHacks-Bootstrap/README.md

 Learnt so much about Bootstrap and how hard the organizers have to build the website.

 ## What's next for Learn how to use Bootstrap
-- Add Sponsors part (since the hackathon is not real so I don't want to put legitimate sponsors)
+- Add more Sponsors part (since the hackathon is not real so I don't want to put legitimate sponsors)